stormfar/vibe-in-the-dark/README.md

 - Max 20 participants per game
 - No authentication system
 - Voting is device-based (can be circumvented)
-- Claude API costs apply per prompt
+- LiteLLM API costs apply per prompt

 ## 📄 Licence